 Best deals on Apple iPads in 2023

 Forget the Apple Store.
-The best deals on Apple iPad tablets available right now are at Walmart and Amazon.
+The best deals on Apple iPad tablets in 2023 are at Walmart and Amazon.

 Apple iPads are great tools for getting organized in the new year, thanks to their wide array of planner apps and organization tools.
 They're also great for anyone who is looking to read more in the new year and prefers a fully functional tablet over a dedicated e-reader.